Welcome to our new article about Melatonin and its effect on fertility.

 - Limit Omega-6 Intake: The average person should not exceed 3-6 grams of Omega-6 per day, and the best way to minimize the intake is by eating more Omega-3 foods.
 Excessive Omega-6 can cause damages cells and blood.

-- Wim Hof Techniques: Wim Hof Techniques can naturally reduce levels of proinflammatory mediators TNF-α, IL-6, and IL-8.
+- Wim Hof Techniques: Wim Hof Techniques can naturally reduce proinflammatory mediators TNF-α, IL-6, and IL-8 levels.
 People report better feelings after WHB.

 - Minerals: Minerals can help balance hormones, detoxify the body and produce hormone-like substances that stimulate fertility.
 Bor, Zinc, Selenium, Iodine, and Magnesium are important for fertility.